Hellig Usvart: Songs

 Hellig Usvart has references to the Bible in various songs on the album.
 The opening track, "A Church Bell Tolls Amidst the Frozen Nordic Winds," is an instrumental.
 "Blasphemous Abomination of the Satanic Pentagram" is the shortest track, being less than one minute in length, and is lyrically about both the Lord's displeasure for the symbol and the act of destroying it.
 "Behold, the Rising of the Scarlet Moon" references Acts 2:20 and Revelation 14:10 in the lyrics.
 "Thine Hour Hast Come" is about the fall of Lucifer and directly references the line "Lucifer, son of the morning" from Isaiah 14:12.
 "Release and Clothe the Virgin Sacrifice" describes an attempted sacrifice of a female virgin by an evil group, ending with the woman getting away from the location as a result of holy spiritual beings intervening for her.
 "Drink from the Chalice of Blood" directly references Jesus' "precious blood" from 1 Peter 1:19; it also references the crucifixion of Jesus Christ at Calvary and describes the act of orally ingesting his blood as part of the Eucharist.
 "Silence the Blasphemous Chanting" is about an individual who sees a group attempt to call forth Satan and successfully puts a stop to it, with the lyrics drawing parallels to Ephesians 4:29.
 "Invert the Inverted Cross" is about an inverted cross being used as a symbol for evil and directly references the line "the keys of death and Hades" from Revelation 1:18.
-"An Abandoned Grave Bathes Softly in the Falling Moonlight" describes a graveyard and an individual in it who passed away after the end-times, drawing parallels to 1 Corinthians 15:52.
+"An Abandoned Grave Bathes Softly in the Falling Moonlight" describes a graveyard and an individual in it who died after the end-times, drawing parallels to 1 Corinthians 15:52.
 "Crush the Bloodied Horns of the Goat" is about violently excoriating a goat's cranium, which is meant to signify the Devil's head, and pulverizing it.
 "Weak, Feeble, Dying Antichrist" describes the rejection and eventual death of the Antichrist.
 "The Day of Total Armageddon Holocaust" is about the events that occur in Revelation 6:12-17.
 "Mine Heart Doth Beseech Thee (O Master)," a bonus track on several later releases of Hellig Usvart, describes a person under the threat of Satan and demons from Hell, who calls upon the power of God both for self-protection and to defeat the unholy forces; the song's lyrics contain a reference to Deuteronomy 31:6.